Spam Subscriptions

-Usually, those fake data submissions or spam subscriptions are performed by automated systems (as, for example, bots) with the intent to publish links or to reach users via email to promote something.
+Usually, those fake data submissions or spam subscriptions are performed by automated systems (as, for example, bots) with the intent to publish links or reaching users via email to promote something.

-To prevent those submissions there are many tools available, such as captchas, IP or address blacklists, email validation etc.
+With the aim of preventing those submissions, our Plugin provides many tools, such as captchas, address blacklists, email validation etc.

 Important notes: